 Thoracoscopic Excision of Esophageal Duplication

-Some children are born with or develop cystic lesion in the mediastinum (or central portion of the chest cavity).
-This video shows the removal of one such lesion a video scope and three small incisions on the chest wall.
-The lesion turned out to be an esophageal duplication cyst.
+This operation removes cystic lesions in the central portion of the chest cavity using a video scope and three small incisions on the chest wall.

 Thoracoscopic Sympathectomy for Hyperhidrosis

 This operation uses minimally invasive techniques to treat hyperhidrosis, debilitating palm and/or feet sweating.

 This operation uses minimally invasive techniques to remove portions of the lung using three small incisions.

 This minimally invasive operation uses thoracoscopic repair to treat CDH with incisions only 3 to 5 mm in size.

 Thoracoscopic Treatment of Pneumothorax